Ranthambore National Park

 - This park gained the protection of “Project Tiger’ in 1974.

-- This are receives an average annual rain fall of around 800 mm.
+- It receives an average annual rainfall of around 800 mm.

 - Ranthambore National park is the best place to spot Bengal Tigers during daytime.